Battle of Meiktila and Mandalay: Intelligence

-Opening movements
+Campaign

 As the monsoon season ended in late 1944, the Fourteenth Army had established two bridgeheads across the Chindwin River, using prefabricated Bailey bridges.
 Based on past Japanese actions, Slim assumed that the Japanese would fight in the Shwebo Plain, as far forward as possible between the Chindwin and Irrawaddy Rivers.
 On 29 November, Indian 19th Division launched British IV Corps' attack from the northern bridgeheads at Sittaung and Mawlaik, and on 4 December, Indian 20th Division under Indian XXXIII Corps attacked out of the southern bridgehead at Kalewa.

 Both divisions made rapid progress, with little opposition.
 The 19th Division in particular, under Major General "Pete" Rees was approaching the vital rail centre of Indaw, 80 mi east of Sittaung, after only five days.
 Slim realised at this point that his earlier assumption that the Japanese would fight forward of the Irrawaddy was incorrect.
 As only one of IV Corps' divisions had so far been committed, he was able to make major changes to his original plan.
 The 19th Division was transferred to XXXIII Corps, which was to continue to clear the Shwebo plain and attack towards Mandalay.
 The remainder of IV Corps, strengthened by Fourteenth Army's reserve divisions, was switched from the army's left flank to its right.
 Its task was now to advance down the Gangaw Valley west of the Chindwin, cross the Irrawaddy near Pakokku and seize the vital logistic and communication centre of Meiktila by a rapid armoured thrust.
 By seizing Meiktila he would strangle all supplies going north towards Mandalay and hasten the end of that battle and consequently the recapture of the whole of Burma.
 To persuade the Japanese that IV Corps was still advancing on Mandalay, a dummy corps HQ was set up near Sittaung.
 All radio traffic to 19th Division was relayed through this installation.